 Improvements to modify the old elephant exhibit to accommodate dromedary camels have been completed.
 The new work includes a loading platform for rides.

-Reid Park Zoo – Elephant Barn Expansion
+Reid Park Zoo – Carousel

 This project includes a reserveable picnic ramada for family and sports organization events.